judeosbert/notifyme-cli/CONTRIBUTING.md

 - GitHub contributors page
 - Release notes for significant contributions

+## About This Project

+This project was initially created with AI assistance (GitHub Copilot) as a demonstration of modern Python development practices.
+We welcome human contributors to help improve and expand the functionality!

-Thank you for contributing to notify-me! 🎉
+Thank you for contributing to notifyme-cli! 🎉